rrDumpTruck/Obsidian.Vault/Elysium's Equivocation.md

 2. Determine what my discovery will be (from background).
 3. Sell drugs to a student.

+The Party:

-Malleus - ME a turtle with a slow British accent.
+1. Maleous - ME a turtle with a slow British accent.

-Tech - Roommate from "swampish".
+2. Tech - Roommate from "swampish".
 Frill neck lizard folk, viacarys is lizard folk "home".
 A few lizard folk with scars around wrists or ankles around Leunoveon.

-"Mick Dagger" - Half elf half tiefling, silver hair, tail and horns , white leather jacket.
+3. "Mick Dagger" - Half elf half tiefling, silver hair, tail and horns , white leather jacket.
 5'8".
 Follower of Minerva, Goddess of wisdom and crafts.

 Groundskeeper Cloverine - Tends to the land and gardens of the school.

-Clarence & Terrance - Childhood pets
+Clarence & Terrance - Childhood pets of Maleous

 Session notes:
 Increase in security at the academy with "the military".